 Strength of Distribution Operations.
-Our extensive distribution network includes 15 domestic RSCs, eight freight consolidation/redistribution facilities, eight BDCs as well as our fleet of tractors and trailers, which allows us to effectively supply our network of over 4,700 domestic stores.
-Our RSCs are equipped with information technology systems that efficiently manage and track inventory and contribute to the exceptional product availability and service levels that we have historically been able to offer to our retailer network.
-However, due to the ongoing impact of the global pandemic that began in March 2020, supplier issues have negatively impacted Ace's ability to meet the increased demand, resulting in a decrease in service levels for 2021 and 2020.
-Ace's service level to its Retailers (measured as the percentage of units ordered that are shipped) fell from 96.3 percent in 2019 to 71.3 percent in 2020 and continued to decline to 67.0 percent in 2021.
+Our extensive distribution network includes 16 domestic RSCs, six freight consolidation/redistribution facilities, six BDCs as well as our fleet of tractors and trailers, which allows us to effectively supply our network of over 4,900 domestic stores.
+Our RSCs are equipped with information technology systems that efficiently manage and track inventory and contribute to the exceptional product availability and service levels that we have historically been able to offer to our Retailer network.
+Our average RSC service level (measured as a percentage of units ordered that are shipped), or fill rate, was 96.3 percent for 2019.
+However, the global supply chain disruption negatively impacted Ace's ability to meet increased demand, resulting in a decrease in service levels.
+Ace's service level to its Retailers for fiscal years 2023, 2022 and 2021 were 89.9 percent, 72.2 percent, and 67.0 percent, respectively.